Lauren’s Acute Lymphoblastic Leukemia Story

 That call came down to say, “Hey, I need you to get to the emergency room immediately.”
 My response was, “Okay, you say the nearest emergency room quickly.
-Do you want me to go to your facility at Emory or you want me to go to the nearest hospital?”
+Do you want me to go to your facility at Emory, or do you want me to go to the nearest hospital?”

-So I was like okay, at that point just freaking out, thinking in my head, maybe it’s just sepsis.
-About three weeks before that, I felt like I had strep throat and my doctor I worked for prescribed me medication for it.
-I took it and it was gone for awhile.
-It wasn’t hurting again or anything like that, so I was like okay, that was strep throat.
+I was like, “Okay.”
+At that point just freaking out, thinking in my head, “Maybe it’s just sepsis.”
+About 3 weeks before that, I felt like I had strep throat, and my doctor I worked for prescribed me medication for it.
+I took it, and it was gone for a while.
+It wasn’t hurting again or anything like that, so I was like, “Okay, that was strep throat.”

 In my head I thought I should have had more medication.
-I took all the medication he gave me but maybe I didn’t take enough.
-Now I’m severely infected if my white count is that high.
+I took all the medication he gave me, but maybe I didn’t take enough.
+I’m severely infected if my white count is that high.